Dimitri-Prieur/NFT-project/README.md

 The ticket package allows us to generate a picture and json with data related to it.

+The NFT folder allows to transform the image as an NFT.
+For that you need to use Pinata to store the image and the json file related to it.
+You also need to have a Mumbai wallet such as Metamask to store your newly minted NFT.

 For the moment, we just save them in a folder but the final goal is to directly take those informations and process them.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>